AOS573-2017/aos573-2017.github.io/_lectures/2-fortran-intro.md

 spd = 11.0               ! this is kts
 spd = spd * 1.151        ! this is mph

+dir = 200.0
-dir = 200.0 - 180.0      ! direction wind is going in degrees
+dir = dir - 180.0        ! direction wind is going in degrees
 dir = dir * (pi / 180.0) ! direction wind is going in radians

 END PROGRAM calculator